emedware/omni18n/README.md

 ## TODOs

-- fallback system on missing translations to another language?
+- testing the error system
+- detailed documentation on each part